alfred1137/alfred1137.github.io/memory-bank/progress.md

 - Chapter 07 migration is complete.
 - Chapter 08 migration is complete.
 - Chapter 09 migration is complete.
+- Chapter 10 migration is complete.

-- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, Chapter 06, Chapter 07, Chapter 08, and Chapter 09 are migrated, deployed, and all identified `html-proofer` errors are resolved.
+- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, Chapter 06, Chapter 07, Chapter 08, Chapter 09, and Chapter 10 are migrated, deployed, and all identified `html-proofer` errors are resolved.
 The fix for missing image alt attributes has been verified through successful redeployment.
 - **Lesson Learned:** Ensure all images within post content have descriptive `alt` attributes for accessibility and to prevent deployment errors, even if not explicitly detailed in all theme guides.
 - **Title Format Rule:** Colons (`:`) are not allowed in post titles.
 Use hyphens (`-`) or pipes (`|`) as separators instead.